TBeijen/tbnl-hugo/content/post/2023-12-18-why-kubernetes-api-not-servers.md

 Any customization or component added to a cluster adds complexity.
 It requires day 1 set up and day 2 maintenance and by that, it requires resources.
 This means there is a budget for the amount of complexity we can sustain.

-While boundaries of definitions might vary, depending on who you ask, we could consider every customization or additon to our platform [capital expenditure](https://en.wikipedia.org/wiki/Capital_expenditure): It's upfront expense we expect to get a return on investment (ROI) out of.
+While boundaries of definitions might vary depending on who you ask, we could consider every customization or addition to our platform [capital expenditure](https://en.wikipedia.org/wiki/Capital_expenditure): It's an upfront expense we expect to get a return on investment (ROI) out of.

 As long as what we spend on CapEx results in reducing, or at worst, stabilizing our _overall_ [operating expense](https://en.wikipedia.org/wiki/Operating_expense), our operations are sustainable.
 If not, and OpEx gets the upper hand, we run into problems.